Laravel-Lang/lang/README.md

     * `master` for Laravel5 project
  * Copy the folders of languages that you want, in *app/lang* folder of your application Laravel

-#### Laravel Package

-If you have a Laravel5 project, you can use `laravel-lang` project of overtrue : *composer require "overtrue/laravel-lang:dev-master"*

 ## Usage [Laravel only]

 In the file *app/config/app.php*, change the value of *locale* by the short name of your language.